A puzzlescript file is divided into 8 sections:

 MESSAGE Thank you for playing the game.

-The level names (in this case, "intro1" and "tricky_variant_2") are optional, but will help persist players' save data in the level select menu if you update your game and rearrange the levels.
-These level names are internal-only, and are never shown to the player.
+The level ids (in this case, "intro1" and "tricky_variant_2") are optional, but will help persist players' save data in the level select menu if you update your game and rearrange the levels.
+These level ids are internal-only, and are never shown to the player.
+Note that you can forcibly delete progress (e.g. after fixing an unintended solution) by changing a level's id.
+Player save data is saved separately for each game, based on its title. (with a minimal attempt to recognize titles like "mygame v1.1" and "mygame v1.2" as the same game)

 Branching.
 I have no support for it in terms of this level structure.
-If you want a continuous open world you can set zoomscreen or flickscreen in the prelude.
+If you want a continuous open world where you don't see everything all the time you can set zoomscreen or flickscreen in the prelude.

 If you can think of an elegant way to implement level branching in the engine, let me know, and I'll consider it : )